Connect with others who understand.

 • Dizziness

-A rare but serious reaction called Stevens-Johnson syndrome has occurred in some people taking lamotrigine.
+A rare but serious reaction called Stevens-Johnson syndrome has been reported in some people taking lamotrigine.
 This condition can be life-threatening.
 Call your doctor right away if you notice any of the following:

 • Skin rash